Summer vacation at last!10 tips for digital protection on summer vacation

 Only activate location services in apps when necessary.
 To protect your family's privacy, you should deactivate location services in your device settings when you are not using them.
 The less hackers know about your location, the safer you are.

 Also deactivate geotagging.
 Geotagging adds location data to your photos and posts and makes it easy for potential hackers to track your movements.
-Make sure you disable geotagging in your mobile device settings.
+Therefore, make sure that you deactivate geotagging in the settings of your mobile device.

-7. make sure you can log out from anywhere
+7. make sure that you can log out from anywhere

 Many hotels and vacation rentals have smart TVs pre-installed with apps for popular streaming services.
 This allows families to watch their favorite shows and movies while traveling by simply logging into their personal accounts.
 If you log in to these apps, make sure you log out before you leave.
 If you stay logged in, the next guest could access your account, view your personal details or even make changes or purchases through your account.